justinhartman/html-json-xml-output-using-tree/README.md

 Below is a list of only the options I used to create workable formats for HTML, JSON and XML data formats.

  * `-o filename`: Output to a file instead of stdout.
  * `-h`: Print the size in a more human readable way.
-Only really works for HTML output as the JSON and XML objects use raw data as an output.
+Only displays human readable values for the HTML format.
+JSON and XML objects use raw values for the output.
  * `-D`: Print the date of last modification or (-c) status change.
  * `-C`: Turn colorisation on always.
  * `-X`: Prints out an XML representation of the tree.